mtndbs/HU_React_Final/README.md

 - Start the development server at Server directory:  npm start
 - Open your browser and visit http://localhost:3000 to access the application.

-Features

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-If you have any questions or suggestions, feel free to contact the project maintainer at your-email@example.com.
+If you have any questions or suggestions, feel free to contact the project maintainer at mtndbs@gmail.com .